Gender, Women’s, and Sexuality Studies Courses

 In this directed readings course a student can further develop an interest begun in another course or explore an interest within the field of Gender, Women’s, and Sexuality Studies not otherwise covered in the curriculum.
 A student may do independent readings with any member of the GWSS faculty, but must submit in advance the instructor’s written agreement to supervise the project to the GWSS Coordinator.
 Prerequisite: GWSS-200.
 Two semester hours.

-An off-campus academic/work experience under the supervision of an internship adviser and an on-site supervisor.
+An academic/work experience under the supervision of an internship adviser and an on-site supervisor.
+Students must document their experience according to the requirements delineated in the College catalogue section on Internships.
 Contact the Gender, Women’s, and Sexuality Studies Coordinator for further details.
 Open to juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. The intern must complete a minimum of 120 hours of work.
 Graded S/U. Prerequisites: GWSS-200 and approval of a faculty internship adviser.
 Three semester hours.(XLP.)

-An off-campus academic/work experience under the supervision of an internship adviser and an on-site supervisor.
+An academic/work experience under the supervision of an internship adviser and an on-site supervisor.
+Students must document their experience according to the requirements delineated in the College catalogue section on Internships.
 Contact the Gender, Women’s, and Sexuality Studies Coordinator for further details.
 Open to juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. The intern must complete a minimum of 160 hours of work.
 Graded S/U. Prerequisites: GWSS-200 and approval of a faculty internship adviser.
 Four semester hours.
 (XLP.)

 GWSS-491W.
 Honors Research/Independent Work